.

 MONEY

 Europe is expensive.
-But fortunately, apart from money for your airport transfers, you will need to cover only lunches and perhaps souvenirs.
+But fortunately, you will need to cover only lunches and perhaps souvenirs.
 The currency of Malta and Italy is the euro.
 Accordingly, I suggest that 100-200 euros (not counting money for airport transfers) should be plenty.
-There are several handy websites for seeing understand foreign exchange.
+There are several handy websites to help us navigate foreign exchange.
 One useful website tool is www.xe.com.

 ELECTRICAL